 The MZ monitor should be centrally located in the mechanical room and be readily accessible for easy visual monitoring and servicing.
-The combined length of sample tubing plus exhaust tubing should not exceed 1200 ft (366 m) for any zone.
-The fresh air purge line should draw from an area that does not contain any gas other than fresh air.
-The exhaust line should run to an outside location if possible.
+The combined length of sample tubing plus exhaust tubing cannot exceed 1200 ft (366 m) for any zone.
+The fresh air purge line must draw from an area that does not contain any gas other than fresh air.
+The exhaust line must run to an outside location if possible.